Two Point Museum: Release

+Downloadable content

 The game has received several free and paid content expansions.
 The first paid downloadable content pack titled Fantasy Finds was released in July 2025, adding a new location to explore with fantasy and medieval-themed artifacts to uncover.
+A second paid downloadable content pack titled Zooseum, which adds zoological exhibits along with a new museum site and explorable location, was released in December 2025.
+A third paid downloadable content pack titled Arty-Facts, which adds fine art exhibits and performing arts installations to the game was released in May 2026.
+A fourth paid downloadable content pack, Rides & Relics, which adds amusement park rides and rollercoasters, will be released in October 2026.

-The 5.0 update to the game released in August 2025, along with adding a new video game-themed location, introduced a collaboration with the game Dredge, adding items from the horror fishing game that players can collect.
-In October 2025, the game added a collaboration with Vampire Survivors.
-A second paid downloadable content pack titled Zooseum, which adds a zoo as a new museum, will be released in December 2025.
+The 5.0 update to the game released in August 2025, along with adding a new video game-themed location called the Digiverse Rift, introduced a collaboration with the game Dredge, adding items and exhibits from the horror fishing game that players can collect.
+Other collaborations have followed, including Vampire Survivors, Revenge of the Savage Planet, Angry Birds, Dave the Diver, and Cult of the Lamb, each adding new items, exhibits and gameplay elements.

 Reception

 Two Point Museum received "generally favorable" reviews from critics, according to review aggregator Metacritic.
-OpenCritic determined that 92% of critics recommended the game.
+OpenCritic determined that 91% of critics recommended the game.

 In Japan, four critics from Famitsu gave the game a total score of 33 out of 40.